-References are comments from people who know the potential volunteer in either a work or social context.
+References are comments from people who know the applicant in either a work or social context.
 They can range from a basic check that the person is who they say they are through to a detailed recommendation of their suitability for the role.

 Why ask for references?

-- To check that the person is who they say they are
+- Check that the person is who they say they are

-- To demonstrate to volunteers, staff and service users that volunteers are an integral part of the service and therefore need to be checked formally
+- Demonstrate to volunteers, staff and service users that volunteering is an important part of the service.

-- To satisfy everyone that reasonable precautions have been taken to ensure the organisation has exercised its duty of care towards its service users
+- Satisfy everyone that reasonable precautions have been taken to ensure the organisation has exercised its duty of care towards its service users

 Limitations to references

 - Many individuals and organisations are reluctant to give any information beyond confirming a person’s name, in what capacity they know them and how long they have known them for

 - The referee may have their own agenda and the information they give is their personal view

 - Some volunteers find it difficult to identify a referee, particularly if they have been out of work, education or volunteering for some time